That dollar amount reflects a 29.3% increase compared to $310.7 billion during 2018.

-Overall, Switzerland posted a $27.9 billion trade surplus for 2020.
-That positive balance represents a -24.4% decrease from $36.9 billion in black ink one year earlier.
+Switzerland posted a $45.3 billion trade surplus for 2022.
+That positive balance represents a -19.3% decrease from $56.1 billion in black ink one year earlier.

 The following types of Swiss product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.